Muneeb20019/n8n-1/README.md

 6.  **Configure Gmail Label Nodes:**
     * Locate the Gmail nodes named **"Promotions"**, **"Sales"**, **"Recruitment"**, and **"Health"**.
     * For each of these nodes, you will need to replace the placeholder `labelIds` with the actual **Label ID** from your Gmail account.
-        * To find a Gmail Label ID: Go to Gmail in your browser, click on the label in the sidebar.
+        * **To find a Gmail Label ID:** Go to Gmail in your browser, click on the label in the sidebar.
 In the URL, you'll see something like `/#label/Label_123456789`.
 Copy the `Label_123456789` part.
-        * Example: Replace `Label_3898474445476321875` with your actual Promotions label ID.
+        * Example: Replace `Label_3898474445476321875` with your actual Promotions label ID in the "Promotions" node, and so on for other labels.
 7.  **Activate Workflow:**
     * Once all credentials are linked and node-specific configurations (Google Sheet ID, Gmail Label IDs) are updated, click the **"Save"** button at the top of the workflow editor.
     * Then, click the **"Activate"** toggle switch (usually in the top right corner) to set the workflow live.